devowlio/node-lame/README.md

 ## Requirements

-- Linux or Mac OS (This package is NOT tested on Windows)
+-   Linux or MacOS (This package is NOT tested on Windows)
 -   Lame Installed (View instructions below)
 -   Node 10.13.\* or newer

 ## Installation